 Tweak Windows Registry Editor

 This tweak is applicable to stop windows 10 update installation on both Windows 10 Home and Pro users.
-As Windows 10 Home users don’t have group policy features This tweak is especially helpful to control over windows 10 Auto-update installation.
+As Windows 10 Home users don’t have group policy features This tweak is especially helpful to control windows 10 Auto-update installation.

 - Press Windows + R, type regedit.msc and click ok to open the windows registry.